About the Denon AVR-X1700H

 The AVR-X1700H isn't just great for watching movies — it's terrific with music, too.

 Stream tunes from your phone or tablet via Bluetooth or Apple AirPlay 2.
 Play your collection of digital music files over your Wi-Fi network.
 Or use the built-in phono input for your turntable.
 You can even play high-resolution tracks from a USB drive.
+It will also show up in your player list if you're using Roon (subscription required).

 Expand your system with HEOS Built-in